CristianPeta/HandheldBarcodeReader/README.md

 Many thanks to Brian Long (blong.com) for examples accessing Java code from Delphi and to Stéphane Wierzbicki with the help of restructuring the code.

-If you want to add barcode reading capability to own project you must look at:
+If you want to add barcode reading capability to your own project you must look at:
 1. Changes in AndroidManifest.template.xml
 2. Adding Java libraries to the project (com.symbol.emdk.jar, DataCollection.jar, honeywell.jar, NativeActivitySubclass.jar)
 3. Adding Androidapi.Handheld, Androidapi.Interop.Scanner, Androidapi.NativeActivitySubclass units to your project